deleonab/Automating-Infrastructure-with-Terraform2/README.md

  We shall be creating the following resources in a 3 tier, multi AZ architecture.

- 1. VPC
- 2. 2 Public subnets
- 3. 4 Private subnets
- 4. Security groups
- 5. External and internal load balancers
- 6. Target groups
+ Route 53 DNS which will use a custom domain naim and be the entry point to our Load balancer VPC to isolate our infrastructure in the cloud
+Private and Public Subnets to group our resources according to need.
+Elastic Load balancer to route traffic to our highly available nginx reverse proxy servers Target groups for our Load Balancer
- 7. Auto scaling groups
+Auto scaling groups for or Nginx server and web servers Launch Templates for our autoscaling groups
- 8. Launch templates for Nginx, Bastion and webservers
- 9. IAM Roles and Policies
- 10. Bastion host
- 11. Nginx Reverse proxy server
- 12. NAT Gateway
- 13. Internet Gateway
- 14. Elastic File System EFS
- 15. Web Servers
- 16. RDS Database
- 17. S3 bucket to host our state files
- 18. Dynamo DB for state locking
+Security groups associated with every resource and configured to only allow certain type of traffic from certain ports or IP's
+Bastion host in a public subnet for SSH access into other servers.
+Internet gateway to be accessible to the public internet Nat Gateway to give internet access to the private subnet S3 Object storage will be used to store our terraform state with state locking enabled.
+Dynamo DB will be used for this.
+We shall use shell scripts to bootstrap our instances and install all the prerequisites such as nginx,mysql,ansible,Apache etc

 ---
 ![Image of infrastructure](./images/tooling_project_16.png)